Fritzie Zivic

-Fritzie Zivic (May 8, 1913 – May 16, 1984), born as Ferdinand Henry John Zivcich (Živčić), was an American-Croatian boxer (famous Croatian comet) who held the Undisputed World Welterweight Championship from October 4, 1940, until July 29, 1941.
-His managers included Luke Carney, and later, after 1942, Louis Stokan.
-He beat one of the best boxers of all time, Henry Armstrong, twice.
-Fritzie Zivic is the first Undisputed World Champion and the first Hall of Fame in the entire Slavic world.
+Fritzie Zivic (May 8, 1913 – May 16, 1984), born as Ferdinand Henry John Zivcich (Živčić), was a Croat-American boxer who held the Undisputed World Welterweight Championship from October 4, 1940, until July 29, 1941.
+His managers included Luke Carney and, after 1942, Louis Stokan.
+He twice defeated all-time great Henry Armstrong.
+Zivic was inducted to the International Boxing Hall of Fame in 1993.
+Known as The Croat Comet, he was both the first world champion of Croat descent and the first world champion of Slavic descent.

 Early life

-Zivic was born the youngest son of immigrant parents; his father was Croatian, his mother, Mary Kepele was Slovenian.
+Zivic was born the youngest son of immigrant parents; his father Joseph Zivic (1870–1931) was Croatian, his mother, Mary Kepele Zivic (1872–1964) was Slovenian.
+His parents named him Ferdinand after Archduke Franz Ferdinand of Austria.
 As a young man, he followed the example of his four elder brothers, who boxed, and became known as the "Fighting Zivics".
 His brothers Pete and Jack, the first and second born, went to the 1920 Antwerp Olympics.
 Referring to his youth in the rough, tribal, and crowded Ninth Ward of Lawrenceville, Zivic later said, "You either had to fight or stay in the house.
 We went out."